Actindo-AG/Documentation/RetailSuiteAccounting/UserInterface/03b_Export.md

 - *Custom (e.g. 10000, 39999-49999)*
 Enter an account number or an account number range to be exported.

-- *Export only booking-relevant master data records*
+- *Export only posting-relevant master data records*
  Click the drop-down list to select the appropriate option (**Yes/No**).

-- *Take Receipt 2 field in the export document from booking record field*
+- *Take Receipt 2 field in the export document from posting record field*
 Click the drop-down list to select the appropriate option.
 The following options are available:

   - **Receipt 1**